vocdoni/docs/src/architecture/services/census-service.md

 ### Census Dump

-Dumps the entire content of the census as an array of hexStrings rady to be imported to another census service.
+Dumps the entire content of the census as an array of hexStrings ready to be imported to another census service.

 **Private Method**